ChauPham-security/ChauPham-security/README.md

-# <a href="https://www.linkedin.com/in/chaugocloud/">Chau Pham</a>'s IT and Cybersecurity Project Portfolio 🔐
+# Chau Pham's IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!